Bleyle823/Base-Farcaster-Mini-Apps/deBridge/README.md

 - Sets up Frame SDK listeners
 - Applies Safe Area Insets

-## Customization
+## Current Implementation

-To get started building your deBridge frame, follow these steps:

-1. Remove the DemoComponents:
-   - Delete `components/DemoComponents.tsx`
-   - Remove demo-related imports from `page.tsx`

-2. Start building your deBridge Frame:
-   - Modify `page.tsx` to create your deBridge Frame UI
-   - Update theme variables in `theme.css`
-   - Adjust MiniKit configuration in `providers.tsx`
+This deBridge mini app has been simplified to focus solely on the DeBridge cross-chain swap functionality:

+✅ **Completed:**
+- Removed all demo components and unnecessary UI elements
+- Integrated DeBridge widget as the main and only component
+- Simplified the interface to focus on cross-chain swaps
-   - Integrate with deBridge SDK for cross-chain functionality
+- Maintained MiniKit integration for Farcaster frame functionality

+The app now provides a clean, focused interface for users to perform cross-chain token swaps using the DeBridge protocol.

 3. Add your frame to your account:
    - Cast your frame to see it in action